SCOPE OF THIS CHAPTER

-This chapter was added to the manual in July 2017.
+This guidance was added to the procedures manual in December 2017.

 - Introduction and Definition

 - Assessing Risks to Children and Young People

 - Significant Issues